-Clinical instruction essential to the actual practice of radiography.
-Students are assigned a new clinical affiliate to observe and participate in the completion of more complex radiographic exams on actual patients under the direct/indirect supervision of a professional radiographer.
-In this competency-based course, students demonstrate competency in their performance of advanced radiographic examinations in the areas of general radiography, fluoroscopy, and portable radiography.
+Continues clinical instruction essential to the mastery of actual practice of radiography.
+Students observe and participate in the completion of more complex radiographic exams on actual patients under the direct/indirect supervision of a professional radiographer.
+In this competency-based program students are assessed in their compliance with radiation safety and their performance of radiographic examinations in the areas of general radiography, fluoroscopy, and portable radiography.
 Specialized rotations offer the student an opportunity to develop competency in the areas of the operating room and pediatrics.
+Students participate in trauma workshop to support advanced training in trauma radiography.
 Students must complete 360 hours to successfully complete this course.
-PREREOUISITE(S): RADT 125 or consent of program coordinator.
-COREQUISITE(S): RADT 206 and RADT 211.
+PREREQUISITE(S): RADT 125 or consent of program coordinator.
+360 Hours.
 Formerly RT 224.
-3 semester hours